 Regarding lead times for outsourcing, they are much slower than in-house 3D printing, taking up to several weeks.

-Professional desktop printers can be used by anyone, as their setup and use are intuitive.
-The interaction with the machine is simple and prepared for non-expert users, including guided and detailed assistants.
-Since the use of an industrial printer is normally more complex, it requires specialized technicians and dedicated workspaces.
+Professional desktop printers can be used by anyone, as their setup and use are intuitive, whereas industrial printers are more complex and require specialized technicians and dedicated workspaces.

 Which solution better fits your needs?

 With each technology having its own benefits and applications, you can find the correct solution for you by considering these factors and reading about them in detail in our white paper.